webgme/tutorials/_session6_auth/README.md

 ## Target
 The target of this tutorial is to turn on authentication and generate appropriate keys for the token generation.
+An get an idea of how the authorization model works.

 #### Detailed steps